Mislow–Evans rearrangement

 The Mislow–Evans rearrangement is a name reaction in organic chemistry.
 It is named after Kurt Mislow who reported the prototypical reaction in 1966, and David A. Evans who published further developments.
-The reaction allows the formation of allylic alcohols from allylic sulfoxides in a 2,3-sigmatropic rearrangement.

 General reaction scheme

-The reaction is a powerful way to create particular stereoisomers of the alcohol since it is highly diastereoselective and the chirality at the sulphur atom can be transmitted to the carbon next to the oxygen in the product.
+The reaction allows the formation of allylic alcohols from allylic sulfoxides by a 2,3-sigmatropic rearrangement.
+The conversion can be highly diastereoselective as the chirality at sulphur atom can be transmitted to the carbon next to the oxygen in the product.